-INDEPENDENT AUDITORS' REPORT TO THE MEMBER OF BANK OF AMERICA MALAYSIA BERHAD (CONTINUED) (Incorporated in Malaysia) Registration No. 199401025304 (310983-V)
+INDEPENDENT AUDITORS' REPORT TO THE MEMBER OF BANK OF AMERICA MALAYSIA BERHAD (CONTINUED)

 OTHER MATTERS

 This report is made solely to the member of the Bank, as a body, in accordance with Section 266 of the Companies Act 2016 in Malaysia and for no other purpose.
 We do not assume responsibility to any other person for the content of this report.